The single most important innovation in irrigation in the past 2,000 years.

 Evolve past the Neolithic™

-Adaptive Precision Irrigation™, is the combination of a patented cost effective robotic liquid diverter and an open and highly scalable architecture, which allows a level complete environmental analysis and control that was previously only partially available in very costly laboratory equipment.
-Our inventions and trade secrets are able to deliver this technology at a very low cost to any size grower: from a home to a large scale farm.
+Adaptive Precision Irrigation™, is the combination of a patented cost effective robotic liquid diverter and an open and highly scalable architecture.
+This combination provides a level of complete environmental analysis and control that was previously only partially available in very costly laboratory equipment.
+Our inventions and trade secrets are able to deliver this technology at a very low cost to any size grower: from a kitchen cabinet to a large scale open-field farm, and anything in between.

-Our invention allows both distribution of liquid feeds as well as selecting individual nutrients from different sources.
-This same patented device can also be used in other applications, for example, in a real-time soil analysis robot.
+Our invention allows both distribution of liquid feeds as well as selecting and mixing of individual nutrients from different sources.
+Our robotic diverter has other applications, for example it serves as the key component a real-time soil analysis robot (future AgroMe product), and even applications outside of the agricultural space such a general robotics.

 We believe Adaptive Precision Irrigation™ will take Controller Environment Agriculture (CEA) to the next level, and will open completely new market opportunities in industrial, urban and even home growing.